JohnGebreselassie/CookingList/CookingAPI_Outline.md

 	1. This is to return recipes for specific ingredients
 	2. and/or version?
 	3. Will return a list of recipe ids

+## 7/24 update: File Structure
+1. database.py - engine, base, session, and all 6 database classes for the ORM
+2. schemas.py - pydantic models
+	1. Was gonna include this in main, but I think theres gonna be a lot of them
+3. main.py - access point
+4. api endpoints, split into 4 files
+	1. users.py
+	2. ingredients.py
+	3. recipes.py
+	4. shopping_list.py
+	Chose these instead of splitting by type of endpoint(get, post, etc. ) because I imagine there will never be a point where I want to restructure all GET endpoints, but there might be a point where having a holistic view of each databases endpoints will be useful ex. knowing how user information is stored so I know how to get it out